 The Illinois Clean Energy Community Foundation provides grants for the installation of small wind turbines (≤100kW) that generate power for local use.
 The technology to capture wind energy is well established and can be a reliable and economic way to generate electricity.
 Illinois' wind resources vary by geography but are generally good.
 A thorough site-specific evaluation to determine the available wind and assess factors affecting the turbine project is always required.

-With the growth of wind development throughout the State, the Foundation is also funding an increasing number of small-scale educational turbine installations at schools and providing grants to purchase hardware so that colleges and universities can offer hands-on technical training and certification in wind technology (see Advancing Renewable Energy).
+With the growth of wind development throughout the State, the Foundation is also funding educational turbines through the K-12 Wind Schools Pilot and providing grants to purchase hardware so that colleges and universities can offer hands-on technical training and certification in wind technology (see Advancing Renewable Energy).